greenzorro/victor42.eth/content/post/折腾与思考/The way AI learn languages.md

 ---

-> Does it mean that you created your own "language", or something similar, to understand human inputs, so you can understand questions in EVERY natual language?
-You firstly translate human language into your own language, don't you?
+> Does it mean that you created your own "language", or something similar, to understand human inputs, so you can understand questions in EVERY natural language?
+You first translate human language into your own language, don't you?

 ---